The Green Travel Award Goes to….

 Last year, Loudoun Wildlife volunteers and Dominion Power representatives worked with VDOT to restore a 15,000 square foot meadow restoration as well as smaller plantings at a center on I-95 north in Dale City.
 The Dale City Rest Area on I-95 south was one of the four sites planted in 2014.

 VDOT has worked on three other sites in southwestern Virginia and is planning other projects as the program expands around the state.
-You can find out more about VDOT’s Pollinator Habitat Program here http://www.virginiadot.org/programs/pollinator_habitat_program.asp.
+To find out more about VDOT’s Pollinator Habitat Program click here.

 You can start your own pollinator welcome center at home, at school, at your business and just about anywhere.
-Mark your calendar for the April 23 Loudoun Wildlife Native Plant sale at Morven Park and go to our website, www.loudounwildlife.org for events and information about Monarch butterflies and other species.
+Check out our section on Monarchs and our calendar for events and information about Monarch butterflies and other species.